LeData/ML-ensemble-with-Feature-Crawler/README.md

 A **FeatureCrawler** class which maintains a graph of possible feature combinations.
 It helps recursively explore discrete feature spaces to find independent optimized sets of features for blending, or the best combination of features given a starting feature set.

   - Methods:
-    - update_features(): takes a list of features and expands the feature space if new features are found
+    - update_graph(): takes a list of features and expands the feature graph if new features are found.
-    - get_unscored_features(): returns a list of features that hasn't been tested yet.
+    - get_unscored_node(): returns a list of features that hasn't been tested yet.
-    - record score(): takes in the score of a list of features and update the graph.
+    - record score(): takes in the score of a list of features and updates the graph.
     - prune(): removes all scored nodes in the periphery of the graph that aren't a global max.
 This should only be used if looking for a single model.
 Not good for blending.
   - Attributes: